TannerGilbert/LoRa-Introduction/TTN_Introduction/README.md

 ### Connection to the TTN Backend

-Now, that your gateway is connected to the LoraWAN network you can register it inside TTN.
-For this, navigate to the [**gateways** page](https://console.thethingsnetwork.org/gateways) and click "**Claim gateway**".
+Now that your gateway is connected to the LoraWAN network, you can register it inside TTN.
+For this, navigate to the [**gateways** page](https://console.thethingsnetwork.org/gateways) and click the "**Claim gateway**" button.

 ![Claim gateway I](doc/claim_gateway.png)

-Fill in the **Gateway EUI**, the **Claim authentication code** (the WiFi Password on the back of your TTN Indoor Gateway), the **Gateway ID** and choose the appropriate Frequency Plan for your region and device.
+Fill in the **Gateway EUI**, the **Claim authentication code** (the WiFi Password on the back of your TTN Indoor Gateway), the **Gateway ID**, and choose the appropriate Frequency Plan for your region and device.
 The EUI of the gateway is derived from the first number below the QR code on the back of the TTN Indoor Gateway.
 To get the 8 byte EUI insert FFFE after the first 6 characters.
 The EUI can also be found at the bottom of the WiFi Setup page.

 ![Claim gateway II](doc/claim_gateway_2.png)

-After you're finished click the "**Claim gateway**" button.
-If your inputs are correct, a new gateway will be created and you'll be redirected to an gateway overview page, showing you some basic information about the gateway as well as the live traffic of the gateway.
+After you're finished, click the "**Claim gateway**" button.
+If your inputs are correct, a new gateway will be created, and you'll be redirected to the gateway overview page, showing you some basic information about the gateway as well as the live traffic of the gateway.

 ![Gateway Overview](doc/gateway_overview.png)

-If you don't have any nodes yet don't worry.
+If you don't have any nodes yet, don't worry.
 You'll learn how to create an application and add a node in the next sections.

 ## Creating an application

-To create an application go to **Applications** in the top menu, and click **Add Application** to get to the application registration page.
-Fill in the application id (all other fields are optional).
+To create an application, go to **Applications** in the top menu, and click **Add Application** to get to the application registration page.
+Then, fill in the application id (all other fields are optional).

 ![Create application](doc/create_application.png)